 We define six demographic groups along three age classes (15-34, 35-54 and 55-64) and gender.
+With a straightforward imputation, we can also retrieve results for the 65-74 group, that cannot be treated separately given the very low number of active workers in that age class.
 In a given period an individual can either be employed, unemployed or inactive.
-We define as $\lambda{g,t}^{XY}$ the probability that an individual, who belongs to demographic group g, is observed in status X at time t and is then observed in status Y at time t + 1.
+We define as $\lambda{g,t}^{XY}$ the probability that an individual, who belongs to demographic group g, is observed in status Xat time t and is then observed in status Y at time t + 1.